sayande717/college/README.md

 22.c - Write a program in C to perform circular queue implementation using array.
 23.c - Write a program in C to search an element in an array using Linear search algorithm.
 24.c - Write a program in C to search an element in an array using Binary search algorithm.
+25.c - Write a program in C to perform queue implementation using array.
+26.c - Write a program in C to perform queue implementation using structure.

 [HTML]